The Matlock Bath Illuminations

 The event now takes place on weekend evenings in Matlock Bath.
 The 2019 Matlock Bath Illuminations run from Saturday 7 September until Sunday 27 October.
 During the 8-week season Matlock Bath Venetian Boat Builders’ Association decorate themed models with an array of coloured lights.
 The models are mounted on rowing boats and paraded on the River Derwent each Saturday at 7.45pm and 9.15pm in September and from around 7pm in October.
 And on Sundays from 7pm.
 The event takes place in Derwent Gardens giving a unique and illuminous display.

-There is a fantastic firework displays every Saturday evening of the event, and on Sunday 27th October to mark the final night.
+There is a fantastic firework display every Saturday evening of the event, and on Sunday 27th October to mark the final night.
 The fireworks light up the skies around Matlock Bath in multi-colours.
 The firework displays begin at 9pm with the best viewing positions being in the Bandstand area of Derwent Gardens.

 How much does the event cost?